camunda/camunda-docs/docs/self-managed/identity/getting-started/docker/starting-the-services.md

 ```

 :::tip
-If the container for the Identity application does not remain healthy, you can use the `CONTAINER ID` to check the logs
-by running `docker logs <COMTAINER_ID>`.
+If the container for the Identity application does not remain healthy, you can use the `CONTAINER ID` to check the logs by running `docker logs <COMTAINER_ID>`.
 :::

 ### Conclusion

-Congratulations!
 You've now started the Identity application.
 Let's move on to [logging in](../logging-in).